aceppaluni/Ecommerce/README.md

 Amazon

-An aoo designed to replicate the popular ecommerce shopping app!
+An app designed to replicate the popular ecommerce shopping app!

 Instilation: Clone the repository https://github.com/aceppaluni/Ecommerce